Introduction

 Paper Boat is based in the United Kingdom.
 Our primary server infrastructure is hosted by Digital Ocean in the United Kingdom — your account data and snap grid content does not leave the UK.

 - Google Sign-In — authentication request processed by Google at login.
-Governed by Google's standard terms and the Google Cloud Data Processing Addendum.
+Governed by the Google Cloud Data Processing Addendum incorporating the UK Addendum to EU Standard Contractual Clauses.

 We do not transfer your personal data to any other country or organisation.